 On 5 September 2022, the Famine Review Committee forecasted that a famine would occur in two districts of Somalia.
-Unless urgent action is taken, a formal declaration of famine could happen before the end of the year, likely to last until March.
+Unless urgent action was taken, a formal declaration of famine could happen before the end of the year, likely to last until March.
 This is mainly the consequence of the persistent drought in the Horn of Africa, but also decades of conflict, severe economic shocks, and mass population displacement.

 The drought in the Horn of Africa started in 2020 and has stretched over four rainy seasons, making it the most extensive and severe in four decades.
 It has caused a dramatic increase of acute food insecurity in the three countries, affecting up to 19-21 million people.
-It has also caused over 1.5 million displacements and originated the first famine declaration in five years.
+It has also caused over 1.5 million displacements, and may lead in Somalia to the first famine declaration in five years.